-In addition to contributions of whole medical systems—such as Traditional Chinese Medicine and Ayurvedic Medicine—students of the Ph.D. in Mind Body Medicine: Integrative Mental Health program learn a core of evidence-based complementary therapies, including:
+In addition to contributions of whole medical systems—such as Traditional Chinese Medicine and Ayurvedic Medicine—students of the Ph.D. in Mind Body Medicine: Integrative Mental Health specialization learn a core of evidence-based complementary therapies.
+Example specialization courses include:

 More program information can be found in our academic catalog.